near/docs/docs/tutorials/contracts/nfts/3-enumeration.md

 **nft_supply_for_owner**

-This function should look for all the non-fungible tokens for a user-defined owner, and return the length of the result set.
+This function should look for all the non-fungible tokens for a user-defined owner, and return the length of the resulting set.
 If there isn't a set of tokens for the provided `AccountID`, then the function shall return `0`.

 ```rust reference